Skip to contents

 Value

-a data.table joining x and y dataframes together, with every column from both x and y and patching NA values in x with those in y.
+a data.frame joining x and y dataframes together, with every column from both x and y and patching NA values in x with those in y.

 Examples